 At 149m above ground, the translucent glass floor may be challenging for people with acrophobia (fear of heights) — although Bren took it alright!
 Here, we enjoyed a panoramic overview of Johor Bahru and the Causeway bridge.

-Skyscape also offers complimentary activities included in your ticket, like virtual reality games, access to the observation deck and an LED tunnel amongst others.
+Skyscape also offers complimentary activities included in your ticket, like virtual reality games, access to the observation deck, and the TikTok-famous LED tunnel amongst others.

 Address: Level 34, Menara JLand Johor Bahru City Centre (JBCC, Jalan Tun Abdul Razak, 80000 Johor Bahru, Johor, Malaysia